BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_2_Writing_Complex_Multisig_Scripts.md

   ENDIF
 ENDIF
 ```
-First we test a signature for the buyer and the escrow agent, then a signature for the seller and the escrow agent.
-If both of those fail and 30 days have passed, then we also allow a signature for the buyer and seller.
+First, you test a signature for the buyer and the escrow agent, then a signature for the seller and the escrow agent.
+If both of those fail and 30 days have passed, then you also allow a signature for the buyer and seller.

 ### Write a Buyer-Centric Escrow Multisig